n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleSheets/README.md

 ## Example Usage

-This workflow shows you how to add and read from from a Google Sheets spreadsheet.
+This workflow shows you how to add to and read from a Google Sheets spreadsheet.
 You can also find the [workflow](https://n8n.io/workflows/600) on this website.
 This example usage workflow uses the following three nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Set](../../core-nodes/Set/README.md)
 - [Google Sheets]()